scala-ide/docs/src/sphinx/4.0.x/features/typingviewing/auto-edits.rst

 Furthermore, there is an option to automatically remove such escaped signs with one keystroke if either the backslash or the corresponding sign is deleted.

-Automatic expanding multi line comments and Scaladoc
+Automatically expand multi line comments and Scaladoc
 ----------------------------------------------------

 There also exists an option that automatically closes multi line comments and Scaladoc if one hits enter, it is called